-The Academy Trust is a growing Multi-Academy Trust, in August 2022 it comprised of 11 academy schools located in Birmingham with another school joining the trust in the current financial year.
+The Academy Trust is a growing Multi-Academy Trust, as of January 2024, it comprises of 12 academy schools located in Birmingham.
 Six of these schools are selective grammar schools, the remaining schools are all non-selective, some of them serve Birmingham's most deprived communities.
 The expansion into a wider diversity of local communities enables us to accelerate our strategies for improving the life chances of young people in Birmingham.
 This strategy embraces all our schools, independent and academies, selective and non-selective, opening doors for as many students as we can and striving to make Birmingham the best place to be educated in Britain.